chloeekk/chloeekk.github.io/content/posts/saas-landing-page/index.md

 ## Basic page structure
 ### Hero Section
 The first screen is the most important content in the landing page.
 It is the area that users can see without scrolling.
-It is necessary to let users understand the theme of the page in the shortest time and prompt them to take the next step.
+It is necessary to let users understand the theme of the page in the shortest time and prompt them to take the next step—principles detailed in [landing page optimization](https://chloevolution.com/posts/landing-page-optimization/).
 Usually includes: title (usually brand slogan or landing page theme), subtitle (optional, usually a supplement to the title), CTA button, visual elements (such as product pictures, usage scenario pictures, dynamic demonstrations, etc.).

 ### Product Features (Benefits)
 Used to answer the user's question "Why should I choose you" and translate the product features into actual user value.
+For e-commerce contexts, contrast these B2B patterns with [e-commerce conversion strategies](https://chloevolution.com/posts/ecommerce-landing-page/).
 Usually includes: functional points (clearly display the core functions of the product), user benefits (explain the benefits that product functions may bring through actual use scenarios oriented to results), visual design (assisted explanation through pictures, videos, etc.)

 ### Social Proof